conceptcartography/conceptcartography/docs/concepts/discriminatory-epistemic-injustice.md

 ## 📖 Definitions

 > fundatmentally a form of (direct or indirect)discrimination. e.g., the cause of testimonial injustice is a prejudice.
-Meant to leave room for a kind of epistemic injustice that is primarly "distributive injustice" i.e., someone receiving less than their fair share of an epistemic good, such as education or access to expert advice or information (ibid.
-53).
+Meant to leave room for a kind of epistemic injustice that is primarly "distributive injustice" i.e., someone receiving less than their fair share of an epistemic good, such as education or access to expert advice or information ([Fricker, 2007, p.
+53]; cf. David Coady 2010; 2017)
-Point made by David Coady (2010;2017)

 ## 🔗 Relations